20230228 144455

 Continue Reading

 After researching portable air compressors online and watching Youtube videos, I found it difficult to decide on which one to buy.
 I choose the Tozalazz (don't ask me how to pronounce it).
 It is a Dual Cylinder 12v portable Air Compressor.
-It had good reviews on Youtube and is the compressor with the highest CFM (cubic feet per minute) rating at 11.65.
-The larger volume of air a compressor can produce means faster air up times.
-And that means you can get off the trail and back on the road and on you way home, or to your next adventure.
+It has good reviews on Youtube and is the compressor with the highest CFM (cubic feet per minute) rating at 11.65.
+I'm no expert, but I assume the larger volume of air a compressor can produce means faster air up times.
+And that means you can get off the trail and back on the road, and on you way home or to your next adventure.

 Portable air compressors have what is called a duty cycle.
 The duty cycle of the Tozalazz is 15 minutes operating time, then 3 - 5-minute resting time.